CloudCannon/documentation/src/collections/_posts/2020-09-09-improved-build-chain-interface-.md

 type: minor
 ---

 This release provides a new and improved view for the build chain, extra build configurations and a few minor fixes.
+During this release a migration caused downtime between 10:30am and 1pm NZT.
+We have resolved the issues and service has returned to normal.

 **Features:**